 The primary purpose of the Research Assistant II position is to perform laboratory research projects on in vitro and in vivo models.
-The research projects involve investigation of the ultra-high dose rate (FLASH) response on normal and tumor tissues.
-Particularly, the research assistant will contribute to the investigation of the toxicity profiles of the gastrointestinal tract, brain, and lungs, and will help characterize the response based on known tissue-specific responses.
-The research assistant will also contribute to evaluating the immunologic response following irradiation.
+The research projects involve investigations in the role of radiation and DNA repair defects on immune response activation and radiosensitization.
+Particularly, the research assistant will contribute to the discovery and translation of biological pathways to activate the immune system using radiation in combination with DNA repair drugs and immune checkpoint blockade.

 Being able to work on a flexible schedule; working on weekends may be required if research projects dictate.

 Optional travel for periods of 2-4 weeks to perform research offsite.

 Performing in vitro laboratory experiments:

 Requires working at the laboratory bench, where standard protective clothing and safe procedures must be followed.

 Perform laboratory duties including, but not limited to, cell culture, clonogenic cell survival assays, western blotting, immunostaining, drug treatments.

 Participate in shared lab tasks, including monitoring areas for cleaning.

 Must keep an organized laboratory notebook and records.

 Must be able to perform basic analysis of experiments, including generation of figures.